camptocamp/terraform-azure-front-door/README.md

 # Architecture

-This document and repository is ongoing work for proposing a solution for Azure Front Door (AFD) and origin services mainly focus -but no only- on AKS containers.
+This document and repository is ongoing work for proposing a solution for Azure Front Door (AFD) and origin services mainly focus -but no only- on AKS services.
 The architecture of the solution is based on:

 ```bash